Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

-The assumed vertical structures of the fluid velocity and concentration profiles are closer to the observed vertical distributions in real channels than those of a single-layer model.
-The vertical profile of sediment concentration (e.g. Figure \ref{fig_vertical_structure}.d) reproduces accurately the occurrence of the maximum concentration in the near-bed zone \citep[see e.g.][]{Pugh1999}.
-The vertical velocity distribution (Figure \ref{fig_vertical_structure}.a) also gives a closer representation of the near-bed (boundary layer) hydrodynamics.
-The distribution can potentially represent events where different parts of the fluid column move in opposite directions (e.g. potentially during backwash and uprush on a beach).\\ \\ It is assumed that the fluid is always in motion, encompassing low speed hydrodynamic conditions below the threshold of sediment motion (Mode 0), and higher speed flow where the velocity is sufficient to incorporate sediment into the lower layer (Mode 1) and eventually into the upper layer (Mode 2).
-Certain cases not modelled include still fluid, sediment being present in the upper layer when the lower one has not reached saturation point (due perhaps to an external source of sediment), and sudden entrainment caused by intense turbulence (e.g. due to a breaking wave) or an adjacent source of sediment (e.g. in a river).
-Sheet-flow transport, where a distinct interface occurs between the lower transport layer and the upper pure-water layer, can be simulated by the present model (as Mode 1).
-The well-defined sheet-layer thickness may not coincide with the arbitrarily set bedload layer thickness, but the overall sediment transport rate may nevertheless be accurately predicted by the model (see \S \ref{sec:sheetlayer}).
-Flows carrying highly concentrated suspended loads are also outside the scope of the present model, noting that different approaches \citep[e.g.][]{Fang2000, Rosatti2006} may be required in order to explain inherent phenomena, such as the minimum concentration occurring just above the bed instead of near the free surface \citep{Ni2000}.
-Fine cohesive sediments are not considered given their different transport mechanics (i.e. once they are eroded by relatively fast flows, they are carried in suspension without necessarily going through the bedload stage).\\ \\ To simulate entrainment and deposition, the sediment erosion rate (a negative value corresponds to deposition) is estimated from the conservation of horizontal momentum at the bed interface, which is related in turn to the difference between the time-averaged shear stress exerted by the fluid on the bed surface and the effective bed resistance (more details in \S \ref{sec:erosion_rate}).
+It is assumed that the fluid is always in motion, encompassing hydrodynamic conditions leading to the modes described above.
+Cases not modelled include: still fluid; sediment being present in the upper layer when the lower layer has not reached saturation; sudden entrainment caused by intense turbulence or a lateral source of sediment; and fine cohesive sediments (which may enter suspension mode without necessarily going through the bedload stage).
+Sheet-flow transport, where a distinct interface occurs between the lower transport layer and the upper pure-water layer, may be simulated as Mode 1.
+Flows carrying highly concentrated suspended loads are outside the scope of the present model, noting that different approaches \citep[e.g.][]{Fang2000, Rosatti2006,Chiodi2014} may be required in order to simulate such flows more accurately.
+Bedload-dominated problems are the main objective of the present model.
+However, the option of modelling low-concentration suspended load has been incorporated as a `safety valve' that allows the user to study a problem without \emph{a priori} certainty that only bedload transport will take place.
+To model entrainment and deposition, the bed erosion rate is estimated from the conservation of horizontal momentum at the bed interface, following \cite{Fraccarollo2002}.